 If you can achieve 15 crucially important activities each week, wouldn’t that be a good week?

-4. Increase focus and concentration on your desired result
+4. Focus on your desired result

 One of the main reasons people struggle to maintain focus on a task or project is because they haven’t emotionally and intellectually sold themselves on the thing they’re trying to achieve.